etiennestuder/gradle-jooq-plugin/README.md

 }
 ```

-This plugin consumes JAXB classes generated from this [XSD](https://www.jooq.org/xsd/jooq-codegen-3.9.0.xsd).
-The `name` on the `Strategy` element has a default value and
+Background: the plugin consumes JAXB classes generated from this [XSD](https://www.jooq.org/xsd/jooq-codegen-3.9.0.xsd).
+The `name` on the `Strategy` element
-that's an issue since is part of an XSD `choice` element, i.e. only one element can be present.
-This is the only `choice` element in the whole XSD, so this workaround only needs
+has a default value and that's an issue since is part of an XSD `choice` element, i.e. only one element can be present.
+This is the only `choice` element
-to be applied here.
+in the whole XSD, so this workaround only needs to be applied here.

 # Changelog
 + 2.0.2 - Configuration of call-backs for code generation java execution process